-Banks that have concluded primary dealer contracts can act as counterparties in the central government's issuance and buyback transactions and get access to the lending facilities of the central government and the Social Pension Fund.
+Banks that have concluded primary dealer contracts can act as counterparties in the central government's issuance and buyback transactions and get access to the securities lending facility of the central government.
 The key obligations of the primary dealers are to act as counterparties at auctions of government securities and to support liquidity by quoting prices in the secondary market on an ongoing basis.

-For government bonds, Government Debt Management has entered into primary dealer contracts with 10 banks, and for treasury bills, 5 contracts have been concluded.
-However, Sydbank are temporarily inactive as primary dealers.
+For government bonds, Government Debt Management has entered into primary dealer contracts with 8 banks, and for treasury bills, 4 contracts have been concluded.
 Besides the primary dealers, six banks participate in the market for government securities as market takers.

 Primary dealers in Danish government securities